superg3m/ckit/README.md

 # Ckits's Core Thesis
 - The point of the ckit is to provide a nice library to build c projects with.
 - Ckit is built with the granular api ckit granular [CKG](https://github.com/superg3m/ckg)
-- This library will be completly cross-platform
+- This library will be completly cross-platform (Will be windows exclusive for a while ngl)
 - Collection of tools, data structures, and algorithms that I find useful

 # How to build